capslocky/git-cheat-sheet/git.md

 [branch_name] | See git terms (don't forget about 'origin/[branch_name]')
 [tag_name] | See git terms
 head (HEAD) | See git terms
+@ | Equal to HEAD
 HEAD@{1} | Take previous HEAD location
 HEAD@{N} | Take HEAD location from history (see git reflog)
 @{u} | The upstream of current branch: @{upstream}
-[ref] | Any of above, points to certain commit
+MERGE_HEAD | During merge, the tip of merged branch [ref] | Any of above, points to certain commit
 [ref]~1 | Take its parent (exactly direct one in case if multiple parents) [ref]~ | Equal to previous